-In the second quarter of 2014, we expect to incur sales and marketing expenses of approximately \$15.0 million related to Knowledge, our annual user conference.
-Excluding the charges related to Knowledge, we expect sales and marketing expenses to increase for the remainder of the year, in absolute dollar terms, but to decrease as a percentage of total revenues as we continue to expand our direct sales force, increase our marketing activities, grow our international operations, build brand awareness and sponsor additional marketing events.
-Excluding the charges from Knowledge makes it easier to compare our sales and marketing expenses in the three months ended March 31, 2014 with our sales and marketing expenses in other quarters.
+Excluding the charges related to Knowledge, we expect sales and marketing expenses to increase for the remainder of the year, in absolute dollar terms, but to remain relatively flat as a percentage of total revenues as we continue to expand our direct sales force, increase our marketing activities, grow our international operations, build brand awareness and sponsor additional marketing events.
+Additionally, the Neebula acquisition added 10 employees to our sales and marketing organizations.
+We will begin to incur expenses for these employees in July 2014.
+Excluding the charges from Knowledge makes it easier to compare our sales and marketing expenses in the three months ended June 30, 2014 with our sales and marketing expenses in other quarters.